manish-garodia/manish-garodia/projects/dba-essentials-test/manage-instance-memory/auto-memory-management/auto-memory-management.md

     ORACLE_SID = [oracle] ? <copy>orcl</copy>
     The Oracle base has been set to /u01/app/oracle
     ```
-    This command also sets the Oracle home path to
+    This command also sets the Oracle home path to `/u01/app/oracle/product/21.0.0/dbhome_1.`
-    ```
-    /u01/app/oracle/product/21.0.0/dbhome\_1.
-    ```

 You have set the environment variables for the active terminal session.
 You can now connect to Oracle Database and run the commands.

 **Note:** Every time you open a new terminal window, you must set the environment variables to connect to Oracle Database from that terminal.
 Environment variables from one terminal do not apply automatically to other terminals.
+Alternatively, you may run the script file `.set-env-db.sh` from the home location and enter the number for `ORACLE_SID`, for example, *3* for `orcl`.
+It sets the environment variables automatically.

 ## Task 2: Options to Enable Automatic Memory Management

 You can enable Automatic Memory Management for your Oracle Database from either Oracle EMCC or the SQL command line.

 -   To enable Automatic Memory Management from Oracle EMCC, follow *Task 2A* of this lab.
 -   To enable Automatic Memory Management from the SQL command line, follow *Task 2B* of this lab.